 Understand the Director’s Role

 Don’t get me wrong, Episode 11 Productions is in business to make a profit, but our philosophy is to make a profit through mutual benefit.
-Paying someone to look at a monitor and boss a camera operator around is not a mutual benefit.
-It’s take wasted time to set up, what’s called a video village (a place for the Director to sit and watch camera feeds).
-Because the position is often not needed on a corporate set, the Director will require extra takes, when it’s not necessary, just to justify their time and your payout.
+Paying someone to look at a monitor and boss a single camera operator around is not a mutual benefit.
+It’s a wasted time to set up, (video village-a place for the Director to sit and watch camera feeds).
+Because the position is often not needed on a corporate setting, the Director will require extra takes, when it’s not necessary, just to justify their time and your payout.

 There are people who will argue this with me all day, but those are typically the people who have been charging clients for the use of a Director on a one-camera shoot.
 The camera operator on a one-camera shoot should always have the skills to capture artistically, the vision of the corporate client, if not, then maybe you aren’t working with the most ethical production company.